edbzn/blog/content/blog/vuejs-mixins-are-broken/index.md

 </script>
 ```

-It also simplifies the way we test our function, it's more easy to test a function than a mixin, there's no need to create a test component using `@vue/test-utils`.
+This way we can easily test our `getUsers` function, because there's no need to create a test component using `@vue/test-utils`.

+The big downside is that we can not compose or share logic that rely on Vue rendering, which is very limiting.

-#### Using composition API
+#### 👍🏼👍🏼 Using the composition API

-The new fancy way to share code between components is using the functional [composition API](https://composition-api.vuejs.org/) which is compatible with both Vue 2 and 3.
+The new fancy way to share code between components is using the [composition API](https://composition-api.vuejs.org/) which is compatible with both Vue 2 and 3.

+Note that everything related to composition is just an addition to the Vue API, which means that you can incrementally build with the Composition API.

-After the library gets correctly installed we can create **reusable chunks of code called hooks**.
+After the library gets correctly installed we can create **reusable chunks of code also known as hooks**.

 ```js
 import { ref, onMounted } from '@vue/composition-api';